 Retirement Funds Hedge Fund Redemption Timing As of December 31, 2016 (In Thousands)

 Redemption Frequency Redemption Notice Periods (Days) Fair Value

 Weekly 3-7 \$ 361,691

 Monthly 2- 75 1,563,264

 Quarterly 30-90 1,531,782

 Other (1) 65-90, N/A 951,035

 Total \$ 4,407,772

-(1)This category includes funds that are subject to rolling locks, whereby the fund automatically re-locks unless a withdrawal request is submitted.
+automatically re-locks unless a that are subject to rolling locks, wh withdrawal request is submitted.
+In addition, this category

+automatically re-locks unless a withdrawal request is submitted.
 In addition, this category includes funds that are in a liquidating trust, with final distribution expected in 2017.
 This category also includes funds that are structured as limited partnerships, whereby withdrawals are not permitted but the participants receive distributions over the life of the fund.